tiralinea/tl-gridfs/README.md

 ## Removing a file
 To remove a file you must provide a `String` than can be either a valid `ObjectId` or a file name.

-So, you can remove the file via it's `ObjectId`:
+You can remove the file via it's `ObjectId`:
 ```js
 var file = '55a52e49a562f0bb2627f38e';
 ```